 Summary

-As the climate changes, driving increased drought in many forested regions around the world, mechanistic understanding of factors conferring drought resistance in trees is increasingly important.
+Climate change is increasing drought in many forested regions around the world, so a mechanistic understanding of factors conferring drought resistance in trees is increasingly important.
 Yet it remains unclear how tree size and species’ traits interactively shape tree growth responses during droughts.

 In this study, we analyze tree-ring records for twelve species representing 97% of woody productivity in the 25.6-ha ForestGEO plot in Virginia (USA) to determine how tree size, microhabitat, and species’ traits interactively shape drought responses across the three strongest droughts over a 60-year period (1950 - 2009).

-Individual-level drought resistance decreased with tree height, whereas crown position explained little additional variation and root water access did not confer additional resistance.
+Individual-level drought resistance decreased with tree height, whereas crown position explained little additional variation and root water access did not increase resistance.
 Resistance was lower among species whose leaves had higher percent loss of area upon dehydration and lost turgor at less negative water potential.
 However, there was substantial variation in the best predictor variables across given droughts.

 We conclude that height–as opposed to canopy position, root water access, or species’ traits–is the primary factor through which tree size mediates drought response, that leaf hydraulic traits are useful indicators of drought sensitivity, and that directions but not strengths of responses are consistent across droughts.